-We have all heard of marvellous bridges that are known to be human’s best creations.
+We have all heard of elegant bridges spanning large distances and heralded as feats of engineering.
 But have you heard of a natural bridge made of roots?
 The mountainous state of Meghalaya in northeast India has over 100 living root bridges spread across several villages.

 The living root bridges were built by tribesmen hundreds of years ago to facilitate travel across raised banks of fast-flowing streams in the lower slopes of Khasi and Jaintia Hills in Meghalaya.
+These bridges are still standing and they remain important to local communities today.
 Here's what you need to know about visiting living root bridges in India.

 Living root bridges are the only way for peope living in remote villages in Meghalaya to reach the bigger towns to sell produce, send children to school, or get to a doctor.
 Most bridges are strong enough to hold 40-50 people at a time, however they are for pedestrians only.

-Building root bridges is a tradition that is passed through generations among tribesmen of Meghalaya.
+Building root bridges is a tradition that is passed through generations in the tribes of Meghalaya.
 Living root bridges are grown in an intimate collaboration between people and nature.
 Sometimes, an entire village participates in the creation of the magnificent structure.
 On average, a bridge takes 10-20 years to attain perfect strength and shape.